webuildsg/osx/readme.md

 ## getting started

-1. download `WeBuildSG.app` and move it to your `Applications` folder.
+1. download [the latest app](https://github.com/webuildsg/osx/releases) and move it to your `Applications` folder.
 - double-click to open the menubar app

 ## install